Nobel Prize for 3 chemists who made molecules ‘click’

 The prizes carry a cash award of 10 million Swedish kronor (nearly $900,000) and will be handed out on Dec.
 10. The money comes from a bequest left by the prize’s creator, Swedish inventor Alfred Nobel, in 1895.

 Larson reported from Washington, DC.
-Jan M. Olsen in Copenhagen and Maddie Burakoff in New York contributed to this report.
+Jan M. Olsen in Copenhagen, Julie Watson in San Diego, California, and Maddie Burakoff in New York contributed to this report.

 Follow all AP stories about the Nobel Prizes at https://apnews.com/hub/nobel-prizes